RouleThomas/Akizu_Lab/001_EZH1_project/016__integration_PSC_V1/labnote.md

 --> I did not check THOR plot q30 carefully as NOT sure I can 'trust' THOR normalization method.

+Conclusion:
+- More H3K27me3 in KO and KOEF1aEZH1
+- A bit more EZH2 in KO

 ## QC PCA plots